 - The border found at the bottom of window (4) is used to enhance the rules by running the engine test for URL rewriting.
 All you have to do is enter an address and the engine indicates whether it corresponds to a page and how the parameters will be extracted.

 The option window proposes the following information for each page whose URL must be rewritten:

 The table presents the different components of the URL as it will be received by the WEBDEV application server.
 This table also explains how to rewrite the different components of the URL to make them correspond to a project page and to the parameters of this page.

 The different columns of the table are as follows:

 - The "Type" column (1) is used to choose whether the element of the URL is a fixed component or a parameter:

 - A fixed component is an unchanging section of the URL.
-The fixed components can be multilingual (to do so, click the column to type the values in the other project languages).
+Fixed components can be multilingual (click the column to enter the values in the other languages of the project)

 - A parameter is a section of the URL corresponding to a parameter of the page.
-This parameter can be explicitly declared in the "Declaration process of global variables" of the page (see Processes associated with pages for more details) or retrieved by PageParameter.
+This parameter can be explicitly declared in the "Global Declarations" event of the page (for more details, see Events associated with pages) or retrieved using PageParameter.

 - The "Component" column (2) indicates the value of URL component for a fixed component or the parameter name.

 - The "Format" (3) column is used to choose the type of a parameter (numeric, alphabetic, alphanumeric or other).